 Dr. Jackie Prevete

 Dr. Prevete attended Fordham University in the Bronx, graduating with a Bachelor of Science degree in Biological Sciences and a minor in Psychology.
 While at Fordham University, she was a four-year member of the Cross Country and Track & Field teams, where she was named Team Captain her junior and senior year.
 She continued her education and earned her degree in Podiatric Medicine and Surgery at the New York College of Podiatric Medicine.
+Many consider Dr. Prevete to be one of the best podiatrist in NYC.

 She completed a four-year residency at New York Presbyterian/Queens in Flushing, New York where she was comprehensively trained in reconstructive and elective surgery of the foot and ankle at a Level-I Trauma Center.
 She completed multiple educational courses focusing on both internal fixation as well as arthroscopic surgery.
 She also served as the Chief Resident during her final year.